Para español, haga clic "LANGUAGE (IDIOMA)" en la esquina superior derecha O en el móvil, haga clic en "Menu" y luego en "LANGUAGE (IDIOMA)."

 Contact the Family Resource Center to get your log in information.

-Visit our monthly Healthy School Pantry distribution at Vet's Park 313 W. Tunnell Ave.
-Effective February 2023 our new location is at Santa Maria Fair Park parking lot (937 S. Thornburg St.)
+Visit our monthly Healthy School Pantry distribution at the Santa Maria Fair Park parking lot (937 S. Thornburg St.)

 See calendar for dates/times.

-CABE Parent & Paraeducator Conference in Monterey, CA on December 6, 2022.
-Registration is required.
+12/8/23: CABE Parent & Paraeducator Regional Conference in Sacramento, CA. Registration is required.

-CABE Parent & Paraeducator Conference in Riverside, CA on May 3, 2023.
-Registration is required.
+4/16/24: CABE Parent & Paraeducator Regional Conference in Riverside, CA. Registration is required.

 ParentSquare is a communications tool provide a safe way for families to receive important school and teacher communication --- all in one place.
 Download the free app to get started!
 The Family Resource Center offers support via phone, in person, or Zoom every Thursday from 4:00p.m-7:00p.m .